hakangundogdu/real-estate-vite/README.md

 ## Overview

 This Real Estate Search Application is a modern, responsive web application built with the following technologies:
+MERN Stack

 - **React**: JavaScript library for building user interfaces
 - **Vite**: Next-generation frontend tooling
 - **TypeScript**: Strongly typed programming language that builds on JavaScript
+- **Node.js**: JavaScript runtime for building server-side applications
+- **Express**: Web framework for Node.js to build APIs
+- **MongoDB**: NoSQL database for storing application data
-- **Supabase**: Open-source Firebase alternative for managing backend and database
+- **REST API**: Open-source Firebase alternative for managing backend and database
 - **Firebase**: Platform for building mobile and web applications, used here for authentication
 - **Tanstack Query**: Powerful data synchronization and caching tool for managing server state in React applications
 - **Tailwind CSS**: Utility-first CSS framework for styling